Mentor-Medier/newsroom/README.md

    - Sign up and login system for users

-   - A page to list all stored storis
+   - A page to list all stored news

-   - A page to create new story
+   - A page to create new news

-### Phase 2
+### Phase 2 (Running)

-   - Add JSON format for each story
+   - Add JSON format for each news

    - Update story list page to include JSON link

 ### Phase 3

-   - Add date field in story form
+   - Add date field in news form

    - Modify database design

-   - Add XML format for each story
+   - Add XML format for each news

    - Update story list page to include XML link

 ### Phase 4

-   - Add edit and delete functinoalities for each story
+   - Add edit and delete functinoalities for each news

    - Delete function should include confirmation alert

 ## Software Requirements

-The application is coded in a Windows 8 (64 bit) machine using PyCharm Professional (Version: 2017.2.3).

-The following tools are necessary to run the application:
+The following environment are used to develop the application:

+- **OS** : Windows 8.1 (64 bit)
+- **IDE** : PyCharm Professional (Version: 2017.2.3)
+- **Database Server** : XAMPP (Version 3.2.2) as it includes both MySQL and phpMyAdmin
 - **Python** : 3.6.2 (64 bit)
 - **MySQL** : 10.1.21-MariaDB

-I used XAMPP (Version 3.2.2) as it includes both MySQL and phpMyAdmin

 ### Necessary Package Installation